Thinking of Teaching

 Information you need for Postgraduate Certificate in Education - PGCE

-Download thinking of teaching leaflet
+Download thinking of teaching in 2022 leaflet

 To study to become a teacher at UCT, you will need to complete a bachelor’s degree (3 or 4 years’ study) followed by a one-year full-time Postgraduate Certificate in Education (PGCE is a teaching qualification).

 The PGCE is NOT offered by distance-learning nor by correspondence studies.

 There are four PGCEs: Foundation Phase; Intermediate Phase; Senior Phase-FET; FET.

 NB: We regret that the PGCE Foundation and Intermediate Phases will not be offered in 2022.

 NB: We regret that the PGCE FET-only methods subjects for English, History and Geography will not be offered in 2022.

 Teaching in a primary school - not offered in 2022

 - A bachelor’s degree comprising a selection of subjects that will provide the knowledge to teach Literacy, Numeracy and Life Skills.
 Applicants also require a Grade 12 pass in Mathematics or Mathematical Literacy.
 Strongly recommended for degree study (BA, B. Soc Sc): Psychology, SA languages (including English), linguistics, Quantitative Literacy for Humanities (or Social Science), social sciences.